poyeshsoftware/trendingrepositories/README.md

-## Shop-Apotheke Back-end Coding Challenge
+## Back-end API that connects to github api to get most famous Github repositories and give you the result
 I have used Laravel as back-end php framework.

 The service should be able to provide: